UniBwTAS/kissBT/README.md

 # kissBT: A Very Basic Behavior Tree Framework

-This is a very basic Behavior Tree Framework for Python.
+This is a very basic Behavior Tree framework for Python.
 In case you're searching for a BT library with rich features, we recommend you take a look at [py_trees](https://py-trees.readthedocs.io/en/devel/index.html).
 However, if you want a basic library where you can easily understand the overall behavior or want to change some behavior/code without digging too deep, you might be served well here.